permiangit/lis-django-app/README.md

 ## Need to install Django and Python if you don't have them on your machine

 ### Installation
-1. Clone the repository:
-   git clone https://github.com/your-username/lis-django-app.git
+1. Clone the repository on to your local machine: git clone https://github.com/your-username/lis-django-app.git

-2. On your local machine, change into the repo folder after you cloded the github code files: cd lis-django-app
+2. On your local machine, move into the repo folder after you cloneed the github code files: cd lis-django-app

 3. On your local machine, start the app/web server